SolarNetworkFoundation/solarnetwork.net/content/quick-start.md

   {{<flash-card title="Step 1" subtitle="Purchase a Raspberry Pi">}}
     SolarNode can run on a variety of small computer devices, but we recommend getting started with a [Raspberry Pi](https://www.raspberrypi.com/) model 3B+ or 4B.
-These are reasonably inexpensive and can be purchased from a variety of computer retailers and are well supported.
+These are reasonably inexpensive, can be purchased from a variety of computer retailers, and are well supported.

-    You'll also need a 2GB or larger SD card.
+    You'll also need a 2 GB or larger SD card.
 This may come with the Raspberry Pi, but if not they can usually be purchased from the same retailer.
   {{</flash-card>}}

   {{<flash-card title="Step 2" subtitle="Purchase equipment to monitor" buttons="equip">}}
     SolarNode supports a variety of sensors, meters, and other equipment.
-You may need to purchase additional hardware depending on the parameters you want to monitor.
+You may need to purchase additional hardware depending on what you would like to monitor.
   {{</flash-card>}}

   {{<flash-card title="Step 3" subtitle="Install the SolarNode software on your Raspberry Pi" buttons="download">}}
-    SolarNodeOS is a complete operating system tailor made for SolarNode.
-You need to download SolarNodeOS and copy it to your SD card.
+    SolarNodeOS is a complete operating system tailor-made for SolarNode.
+To use your Raspberry Pi as as SolarNode you'll need to download SolarNodeOS and copy it to your SD card.
 Use a tool like [Etcher](https://www.balena.io/etcher) or [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to copy the image to your SD card.
   {{</flash-card>}}